iotwx/wiolitew600_atmos_circuitpython/README.md

 4. Insert the Grove cable into an available I2C port and attach the BME280 onto the other end.

-5. Test the sensor with the code provided in the test folder.
+5. With the W600 connected to your computer, test the sensor with the instructions and code provided in the [`test`](./test) folder.

 ## Limitations and Issues
 Please post any issues with the software or documentation in the [issues](https://github.com/iotwx/wiolitew600_atmos_circuitpython/issues) area of this repository.